DataBiosphere/consent-ontology/automation/README.md

 ```

 ## Development
-To create new tests, use `org.broadinstitute.dsp.ontology.StatusScenarios` as a model.
+To create new tests, use `org.broadinstitute.dsp.ontology.scenarios.StatusScenarios` as a model.
 All tests extending `Simulation` will be run during normal test running.
 `org.broadinstitute.dsp.ontology.requests.Requests` contains a summary of existing API calls supported
 by the application.